jmancoder/sonic-rivals-importer/README.md

 # Sonic Rivals Importer
-A Blender 4.2+ add-on for importing character models from Sonic Rivals 1 and 2.
-The add-on is under active development and currently has multiple issues.
+A work-in-progress Blender 4.2+ add-on for importing racer models from Sonic Rivals 1 and 2.

 ## Usage
-After installing the add-on, click *File->Import->Sonic Rivals (.STR)*.
-Specify which game you are importing from with the Game property, then select a racer STR file and click *Import STR*.
+1. Click *File->Import->Sonic Rivals (.STR)*.
+2. Specify which Sonic Rivals version you are importing from with the *Game* property.
+3. Select a racer STR file from *PSP_GAME\USRDIR\STREAMS* and click *Import STR*.

 ## TODO:
-- Fix missing or extra geometry on some racer models
 - Import textures
+- Import model hierarchy properly
 - Import bones
+- Import animations